shwina/still-magic/_en/teamwork.md

 In the context of a research project,
 "escalation" means "taking the issue to your supervisor".
-(If you're reluctant to do this because you don't want to be a snitch, go back and read what I just wrote about people stealing your laptop.)
+(If you're reluctant to do this because you don't want to be a snitch, go back and re-read the bit about people stealing your laptop.)
 Of course,
 your supervisor has probably had dozens of students complain to her over the years about teammates not doing their share---it isn't uncommon to have both halves of a pair